-- 1. Qualify as a family as defined in Section XIII of this policy. - 2.
-Are in full compliance with the resident obligations and responsibilities as described in the dwelling lease as documented by a lack of lease violation notices in their files.
+- 1. Qualify as a family as defined in Section XIII of this policy.
+16 - Are in full compliance with the resident obligations and responsibilities as described in the dwelling lease as documented by a lack of lease violation notices in their files.
 24 CFR § 966.4(f) - 3.
 Whose family members each have verified Social Security numbers.
-24 CFR § 5.216 - 4.
-Who meet HUD standards on citizenship or immigration status or are paying a pro-rated rent 24 CFR § 5.5 - 5.
-Who are in compliance with the LCHA's Community service requirements, if applicable. - 6.
-Who do not have net family assets valued at over \$100,000 applicable to certain adults who are not exempted because they are elderly, disabled and unable to work, working, or participating in qualifying educational or job training programs
+24 CFR § 5.216 - Who meet HUD standards on citizenship or immigration status or are paying a pro-rated rent 24 CFR § 5.5 - Who are in compliance with the LCHA's Community service requirements, if applicable.17 - 6.
+Who do not have net family assets valued at over \$100,000 HOTMA - 7.
+Who do not own a home they could live in 18.
+HOTMA - 8.
+Who are in compliance with the net asset and property ownership restriction requirements.
+Net family assets that exceed \$100,000 (adjusted annually for inflation); and/or the family has a present ownership interest in, a legal right to reside in, and the effective legal authority to sell the real property (based on laws of the state or locality in which the property is located) that is suitable for occupancy by the family as a residence.